How do you use a pulk with children?

-- The Snowclipper is designed specifically as a pulk sled.
+- We designed the Snowclipper specifically as a pulk sled.
 Like a kayak, it is created from rotational molding.
 It is much more durable with over twice as much plastic on the bottom (this is at the expense of the extra 4 lbs).
 It also does not have the wide rims of the Paris which can hang up on brush if you do a lot of bushwacking.

 - The most popular difference is the retractable fins on the Snowclipper.
-These allow you to deploy or retract the fins with a flick of a ski pole.
+These allow you to deploy or retract the fins without removing your gear from the sled.
 (The fin option on the Paris systems are removable but you have to take out your gear first.)

 Do the fins cause too much friction when not in use?

 When fins aren’t needed (if you’re not on sidehills or icy, hard packed downhills), it’s best to stow them away so they don’t cause too much friction.
 In snowy conditions the friction won’t be very noticeable but on hard pack it would be best to stow them away.
 To provide the option, we have created a system for the Paris that allows the fins to be removed and either mounted inside the sled or stored in your pack.
 In the Snowclipper we took it one step further and designed fins that are retractable.

 How can I get my pulk to tip less?